AlrikOlson/worldmap-generator/README.md

 ## Roadmap

-- 🏗️ More geologically-accurate terrain generation.
+- Better approximation for geological processes in terrain generation.

 ## 📸 Screenshot